floydhub/floyd-docs/docs/guides/serving.md

 ### Serve Mode

-As mentioned before, for serving it is required the `app.py` file.
+As mentioned before, serving requires an `app.py` file.
 You can see the [app.py](https://github.com/floydhub/fast-style-transfer/blob/master/app.py) file in the sample repository.
-This file handles the incoming request(take your images), executes the code in `evaluate.py`(run the model evaluation) and returns the styled output.
+This file handles the incoming request (take your image), executes the code in `evaluate.py` (run the model evaluation) and returns the style-transferred output image.

 ```bash
 $ floyd run --env tensorflow-0.12:py2 --data narenst/datasets/neural-style-transfer-pre-trained-models/1:input --mode serve